raygun101/MarkupKit/README.md

     <?properties MyStyles?>

-Templates are applied to class instances using the reserved "class" attribute.
+Templates are applied to view instances using the reserved "class" attribute.
 The value of this attribute refers to the name of a template defined by the property list.
-All property values defined by the template are applied to the class instance.
-Nested properties such as "titleLabel.font" are supported by property templates.
+All property values defined by the template are applied to the view.
+Nested properties such as "titleLabel.font" are supported.

 For example, if _MyStyles.plist_ defines a dictionary named "label.hello" that contains the following values (abbreviated for clarity):